bennylp/RL-Taxonomy/README.md

 ## <A name="taxonomy"></a>Taxonomy

 Below is the taxonomy of reinforcement learning algorithms.
 Solid line indicates some progression from one idea to another.
 Dashed line indicates a loose connection.
 On the left you can see the timeline of the publication year of the algorithms.

-Open the .SVG file to view the full scale of the graph.
+It's recommended to open the .SVG file in a new window.
+Hovering the mouse over the algorithm will activate tooltip containing the description of the algorithm.

 ![RL Taxonomy](rl-taxonomy.gv.svg "RL Taxonomy")

 ## <a name="ReinforcementLearning"></a>Reinforcement Learning
-Reinforcement learning (RL) is an area of machine learning concerned with how software agents ought to take actions in an environment in order to maximize the notion of cumulative reward [from Wikipedia]
+Reinforcement learning (RL) is an area of machine learning concerned with how software agents ought to take actions in an environment in order to maximize the notion of cumulative reward [from [Wikipedia](https://en.wikipedia.org/wiki/Reinforcement_learning)]

 - Related to subsequent ideas:
   - [Model Free](#ModelFree)